AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-masterdb.md

 >[!INFO]
 >
->This guide assumes that all three databases are on the same host as the Magento application and that they are named `magento`, `magento_quote`, and `magento_sales`.
+>This guide assumes that all three databases are on the same host as the Commerce application and that they are named `magento`, `magento_quote`, and `magento_sales`.
 However, the choice of where to locate the databases and what they are named is up to you.
 We hope our examples make the instructions easier to follow.

 ## Install the Adobe Commerce software